-- 3) Observations must be completed before the co-mediations.
-This requirement will not be waived. - 4) The DRS-OESOffice of the Executive Secretary may require additional comediations depending upon the evaluation of the Mentor(s). - 5) The entire certification process (course work1/2, observations1/2, co-mediations1/2, completed observation, evaluation and portfolio forms1/2, and application submission) must be completed within a 24-month period: - For General District Court certification, the 24-month period begins at the end of the basic 20-hourbasic course. - For Juvenile and Domestic Relations Court certification, the 24-month period begins at the end of the 20-hour family course. - For Circuit Court Family or Civil certification, the 24-month period begins at the end of the 12-hour course or 20-hour course respectively.
+- 3) Observations must be completed before the co-mediations. - 4) DRS may require additional co-mediations depending upon the evaluation of the mentor(s). - 5) The entire certification process (course work; observations; co-mediations; completed observation, evaluation and portfolio forms; and application submission) must be completed within a 24-month period: - a) For General District Court certification, the 24-month period begins at the end of the 20-hour basic course, or with the first observation, whichever occurs first. - b) For Juvenile and Domestic Relations Court certification, the 24-month period begins at the end of the 20-hour family course, or with the first observation, whichever occurs first. - c) For Circuit Court Family or Civil certification, the 24-month period begins at the end of the 12-hour course or 20-hour course respectively, or with the first observation, whichever occurs first.

-Waivers of this requirement may be granted upon special request to DRS-OESthe Office of the Executive Secretary at which time additional or advanced training may be required to offset the waiver.
+Waiver of the 24-month requirement may be granted upon special request to DRS.
+Additional or advanced training, observations and/or co-mediations may be required as a condition of any waiver.